-Before delivery, as well as during production, each Charger Trike paramotoring glider goes through a strict visual inspection.
+Before delivery, as well as during production, each Charger 2 Trike paramotoring glider goes through a strict visual inspection.
 Additionally, we recommend that you check your new glider in accordance with the following points below.
-The Charger Trike is a form of aircraft and should be treated as such.
-We also recommend that you make these checks after intensive flying.
+The Charger 2 Trike is a form of aircraft and must be treated as such.
+We also recommend that you make these checks after flying extreme manoeuvres, tree landings or similar events.

-Inspect the canopy for tears or damage.
+- Inspect the canopy for tears or damage.
 Pay particular attention to the seams.
-Look at where the ribs join at the upper and lower surfaces and the areas of the attachment tapes and brake-line connections.

-- Inspect the lines for damage and look for damaged stitching.
-The line lengths must be checked after 50 hours flying time and/or whenever the flight behavior of the glider changes. - Inspect the attachment points for damage to the stitches.
+Look at where the ribs join at the upper and lower surfaces and the areas of the attachment tapes and brake-line connections. - Inspect the lines for damage and look for damaged stitching.
+The line lengths must be checked after 50 hours flying time and/or whenever the flight behaviour of the glider changes. - Inspect the attachment points for damage to the stitches.
 It is equally important to free brake-lines from tangles before each flight. - Inspect the risers for overall condition and check for frayed seams.
 Rapid links must be secured.